artokai/advent-of-code/README.md

 Another way to run a puzzle solver is to run the daily solver directly.
 This is useful when you're still developing the answer to the puzzle or need to debug it.
-This approach does not automatically fetch the `input.txt` automatically, so you may need to fetch it manually and place it in the same directory.
+This approach does not automatically fetch the `input.txt`, so you may need to fetch it either manually or by using the clitool's `fetch` command.

 ```
 cd Puzzles/Y2015/D01